webapplate/webapplate/README.md

 # Webapplate v0.5 [![Build Status](https://travis-ci.org/gasolin/webapplate.png)](https://travis-ci.org/gasolin/webapplate)

-A Mobile First WebApp fromework that help you quickly start the mobile web app development.
+A Mobile First WebApp template that help you quickly start the mobile web app development.

-Webapplate provide a ready-to-deploy project bootstrap settings.
+Webapplate provide a ready-to-deploy project bootstrap settings for dynamic or static website (hosted webapp).
+It provide deployable webapp manifest template and auto appcache generation script that make offline webapp support easier.

-Website developed by Webapplate can be deployed to PaaS Provider like [appfog](https://www.appfog.com) or [heroku](http://www.heroku.com) in minutes.
+Website inherit from Webapplate can be deployed to PaaS Provider like [appfog](https://www.appfog.com) or [heroku](http://www.heroku.com), or static hosting like Github in minutes.

 Webapplate denotes "webapp template".
 Provide templates that suit for both offline and server hosting webapp development.